-Attach the power system to the customer-provided relay rack using mounting screws and star washers.
-This will ensure an electrical bond between the system chassis and relay rack.
+Attach the power system to the customer-provided relay rack using thread-forming mounting screws and star washers to ensure an electrical bond between the system chassis and relay rack.

 The system may be mounted into a 19" rack in either a flush or center mount position.
 Use the 19"-to-23" rack adaptors to mount into a 23" rack.